m6502/BRRtools/README.md

 You can select which filters are enabled or disabled.
 For example if you only want to use filter 1 and 2, you can do that by passing option `-f12`.

-To fix unstable and overflowing looped samples, you can pass `-F0` to encode the first looped block using only filter 0 (which does not extrapolate from previous samples), so every loop is guaranteed to play an identical sound.
-By default `brr_encoder` only enables `-F01`, since filter 1 (relative to previous point with decay) is usually higher-quality than filter 0 (raw 4-bit PCM) but has less loop discrepancies than 2 or 3 (extrapolating from previous point and slope with decay).
-This should be good enough in most cases, but try `-F0` or reducing amplification (`-a0.9`) if you get overflows after looping.
+If the source sample is looped poorly and the level just before the loop point doesn't match the end of the sample, the encoded sample may play incorrectly after looping (causing an audible pop every loop).
+You can either copy 1-16 samples from after the loop point to the end of the sample (and increase the `-l(pos)` argument by the same amount), or pass `-F0` to encode the first looped block using only filter 0 (which does not extrapolate from previous samples), so every loop is guaranteed to play an identical sound.
+By default `brr_encoder` enables `-F01`, since filter 1 (relative to previous point with decay) is usually higher-quality than filter 0 (raw 4-bit PCM) but has less loop discrepancies than 2 or 3 (extrapolating from previous point and slope with decay).
+If you get sample overflow after looping, try `-F0` or reducing amplification (`-a0.9`).

 If the first 16 samples aren't already all zeros, the encoder will add a zero block, which is necessary to initialise the decoder's history when decoding the sample.